mariolinguito/codingadventures/content/blog/react-loves-drupal-i-added-a-spa-into-my-drupal-website/index.md

 ---
 As title, in the last years Drupal and React made a strong bond and there are so many articles and tutorials about how to integrate React into Drupal or how to create a React application and use Drupal as a back-end system or like!

 Yes, you don't have to use React necessarily, because every other front-end framework works like a charm: Angular, Vue, etc.

+Why I chose React?
+Because I'm doing some projects in React+Drupal, and because I want to learn something different from the back-end or CMS technology, but always related to Drupal (my today obsession :P)